 Air pollution: what are the effects on humans?

-Research shows gases like nitrogen dioxide and tiny particles, known as particulate matter or PM, can get into our lungs, our blood and even our brains.
+Research shows gases like nitrogen dioxide and tiny particles, known as particulate matter or PM, can reach deep into the body with the danger of causing lasting damage.

-Here the BBC's Science Editor, David Shukman explains how air pollution has also been linked to strokes, lung cancer, heart disease and possible dementia.
+The BBC's Science Editor, David Shukman, explains how air pollution has also been linked to strokes, lung cancer, heart disease and possibly dementia.